 Here is the difference between the two different lemons.
 The smaller lemon had 1 tablespoon + 1 teaspoon of juice the other lemon had 2 tablespoons of lemon juice.
 So next time you need the juice of one lemon you may need two lemons to make sure you have enough juice to make the standard 2 tablespoon measurement.

-Just imagine how much lemonade you can make with this big guy or lemon meringue pies.
+Just imagine how much lemonade you can make with this big guy or how many lemon meringue pies this would make.
 A Lot!

 How to juice a lemon